 Deletion - This occurs when the X chromosome is missing some of its genetic material.

 Diagnosing Turner Syndrome

-Turner syndrome is most often diagnosed during fetal life, in infancy, during the late pre-teen period (8-12 years), or in late adolescence/early adulthood.
+Turner syndrome can be diagnosed during fetal life, in infancy, during the late pre-teen period (8-12 years), or in late adolescence/early adulthood.
 A diagnosis after the age of 50 necessitates additional tests.
 The age of diagnosis has been decreasing with better awareness of TS in the medical community.
-Missed and delayed diagnosis of TS remains a major problem as there is no routine newborn screening for TS.
+Missed and delayed diagnosis of TS remains a major problem as there is no routine newborn screening for the condition.